Totton Murder: 19-Year-Old Charged

 A 42-year-old man and a 15-year-old boy were arrested on suspicion of assisting an offender.
 They have since been released from police custody but remain under investigation.

+“He was also a fantastic step dad and partner to his girlfriend.
+He will be greatly missed by all that knew him.

+“This tragic loss has affected his family deeply.
+A bright shining light of goodness has sadly left this world.”

-Anyone with any information should call Hampshire Constabulary on 101 quoting Operation Rosette, alternatively you can contact Crimestoppers anonymously on 0800 555 111.
+Anyone with information is asked to contact police on 101, quoting Operation Rosette, or call the charity Crimestoppers anonymously on 0800 555 111.